alexa-games/skill-flow-builder/docs/set-up-skill-flow-builder-as-a-developer/README.md

 Set up your Alexa Skills Kit (ASK) profile with your developer account, and link your AWS account.
 If you have already set up your ASK profile, skip to [Step 2](#step-2-update-the-skill-configuration).

-### To begin to deploy your Alexa skill
+### To begin to deploy your Alexa skill with the "default" profile

-Open a command prompt, type the following command: `ask init`, and then follow the prompts.
+1. Open a command prompt, type the following command: `ask configure`, and then follow the prompts.

-### To use an ASK profile other than "default"

-Open `<your_project_path>/abcConfig.json` and then edit the attribute `"ask-profile-name"` to specify the profile you want to use.

-1. To specify the profile you want to use, open `<your_project_path>/abcConfig.json`, and then edit the attribute `"ask-profile-name"`.
-You must provide a working AWS account with AWS account security credentials set up for your user.
 2. If you don't have an IAM user with credentials, open the [AWS Management console](https://aws.amazon.com/console/).
 3. Click the **IAM** tab, click **Add User**, and then create a new user name.
 4. Select the check box for **programmatic access**, and then grant a policy